Saturday, October 23, 2010

 THE PLOT

-The Doctor suspects that this is no simple space plague.
-When a metallic worm is caught injecting Sarah Jane with poison, his worst fears are confirmed.
-The worm is a Cybermat.
-The Cybermen are on their way, with a fiendish plot to destroy Voga before moving on to conquer the galaxy!
+The Doctor suspects that this is no natural disease - and when a metallic worm is caught attacking Sarah Jane, his fears are confirmed.
+The worm is a Cybermat, injecting the "plague" into its victims.
+The Cybermen are on their way.
+Their target: Voga, which is anything but uninhabited, and whose plentiful gold marks them as a threat to the Cybermen!

 CHARACTERS

-Tom's best moment comes in Episode Two.
-Kellman has been all but exposed as a traitor, but he is still protesting his innocence and the station's captain is not yet quite 100% convinced.
-Until the Doctor hastens the questioning by using a reprogrammed Cybermat to threaten him.
-He observes that after it strikes, Kellman will have about 10 seconds to give the needed information if he wants to live.
-It's a standard enough scene, really.
-Pertwee would have played this scene dead straight, utterly serious and imperious in facing down Kellman, and he would have been suitably compelling doing so.
-But Tom turns this scene just the right degree askew to make it something memorable, grinning manically as he threatens Kellman.
-Tom's already shown his abilities to summon furious intensity.
-But here he goes in the opposite direction, grinning manically and almost reveling in the game of threatening Kellman.
-It's very effective, and just the tiniest bit disquieting how much he seems to be enjoying himself.
+His best moment comes in Episode Two.
+Shady Professor Kellman (Jeremy Wilkin) has been exposed as a traitor, but he is still protesting his innocence.
+The Doctor responds by using one of Kellman's items, which turns out to be a control device for the Cybermats, to threaten him.
+He observes that after the metallic creature strikes, Kellman will have about 10 seconds to give the needed information if he wants to live.
+It's a standard enough scene, but Baker turns it just enough askew to make it memorable, grinning maniacally and seemingly reveling in the game of threatening the traitor.
+It's effective, and just the tiniest bit disquieting, just how much he seems to be enjoying himself.

-Sarah Jane Smith: She gets thrust into the role of "damsel-in-distress" fairly early on, when she's poisoned by the Cybermat.
+Sarah Jane Smith: She gets thrust into the role of "damsel-in-distress" early on, when she's poisoned by the Cybermat.
 She then plays companion to Harry, who very much takes the lead on Voga.
-Finally, she thrusts herself right back into peril by going back to the Beacon in Episode Four, in order to be rescued by the Doctor again.
-It is fun to see the rapport she and Tom have developed by this stage.
-Their interplay on the Beacon in Episode Four is positively buoyant, each seeming to feed off the other's energy.
+Finally, she thrusts herself right back into peril by going back to the Beacon in Episode Four... just so that the Doctor will have to rescue her all over again.
+Though it's not a great story for Sarah, it is fun to watch the rapport that's developed between Elisabeth Sladen and Tom Baker.
+Their interplay is positively buoyant, each seeming to feed off the other's energy.

 Harry Sullivan: "Harry Sullivan is an imbecile!"
-Not an entirely fair summation of the character at any point, and far from a fair one here.
-Harry does become the inexplicable butt of the Doctor's ire in this serial, however.
-As early as Episode One, he's earning glares from the Doctor for little real reason (the sliding door bit), at which point even Harry seems to start getting a touch fed up ("What have I done now?").
+Not really a fair summation of the character at any point, but he does spend this story as the inexplicable butt of the Doctor's ire.
+As early as Episode One, he's earning glares for little real reason (such as when the Doctor is dragged by a sliding door), and he even he seems to get a little fed up, asking, "What have I done now?"

-All of which distracts from what a strong story this is for Harry.
-Not only does he help to save Sarah Jane by helping her to transmat from the Beacon to Voga, but he takes the lead on Voga.
-He notes the significance of the gold shackles, engineering an escape for himself and Sarah Jane.
-When the Cybermen arrive on Voga too early for Vorus' trap to succeed, Harry is the one who determines that there must be a way to delay the Cyber bombs from being planted.
-His only substantial misstep is sending Sarah Jane back to the Beacon, but that isn't so much idiocy as simply acting on incomplete information.
+This distracts from Revenge of the Cybermen being quite a strong story for Harry.
+He helps to save Sarah after she's attacked.
+Then he takes the lead on Voga.
+He observes the significance of the gold shackles, engineering an escape.
+When the Cybermen arrive on Voga and send their prisoners to the core of the asteroid with Cyber bombs attached to them, he determines that there must be a way to delay the Cyber bombs from being planted.
+His only substantial misstep is sending Sarah back to the Beacon, but that isn't so much idiocy as simply acting on incomplete information.

-The Cybermen: This story marks the Cybermen's return after a five year absence.
-It was a return producer Philip Hinchcliffe seemed less than enthusiastic about, apparently having been lumbered with them by the outgoing production team.
-The Cyberman design here is a definite backward step from their Invasion design, but it is at least serviceable.
-What jars is how emotional these Cybermen are.
-The Cyberleader gloats in some scenes, and briefly gives the Doctor the upper hand at one point in Episode Three when he throws a temper tantrum, literally tossing the Doctor at one of the Cyber bombs.
-The Cyber plan to destroy Voga is needlessly complicated, with their backup plan - stuffing the beacon with explosives and aiming it at the planet - both simpler and far more likely to actually succeed!
-Worst is that this serial seems to fundamentally misunderstand the Cybermen, turning them into bipedal Daleks, rather than using that which made the Cybermen unique in the first place: the desire to convert others to be like them.
+The Cybermen: This story marks their return after a five-year absence.
+Though the submission was by their creator, Gerry Davis, his scripts were heavily rewritten - and with regard to the Cybermen themselves, not for the better.
+The Cyberleader (Christopher Robbie) has a booming voice rather than the mechanical drone of previous stories, and he spends a lot of time gloating.
+He gives the Doctor the upper hand at one point by throwing a temper tantrum, literally tossing the Doctor at one of the Cyber bombs.
+The plan to destroy Voga is needlessly complicated; their backup plan seems both simpler and more likely to actually succeed!
 All told, it's not hard to see why it was 8 years before the next Cyber story.
 It's just a shame that, when they did return later, the Revenge Cybermen seemed to be the template, rather than the more effective 1960's versions.

 THOUGHTS